-We're honored to feature "Objection, Warning, Accpetance," a new poem by Ben Nardolilli in Issue Two of Orson's Review.
+We're honored to feature new poetry by Ben Nardolilli in Issue Two of Orson's Review.
 Issue Two of Orson's Review will be released on March 19th, 2019.

 We're also very fortunate for the time Ben took to sit down and chat with us about his journey as a poet.